nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 2. Usage of prefixes for each field
 3. Usage of Optional predicates

-Alternatives:
+**Aspects:**

+Command format:
+1. __Alternative 1 (Current choice)__: Create separate commands for finding patients, appointments and bills
+    - Pros: Easier to implement
+    - Cons: Might be troublesome for user to remember the different commands
-1. Use `find` as the command word for patients, appointments and bills
+2. __Alternative 2__: Create one command for finding patients, appointments and bills using the command word `find`
     - Pros: Easy to remember and type the command word
-    - Cons: Too many prefixes to type in one command if we want to search by multiple fields, which can make the command very long
+    - Cons: Too many prefixes to type in one command if we want to find by multiple fields, which can make the command very long

+Creating predicates:
+1. __Alternative 1 (Current choice)__: Use Optional predicates and lambda functions
+    - Pros: Lesser classes to maintain
+    - Cons: Hard to debug
-2. Create a new predicate class for each field instead of using Optional predicates
+2. __Alternative 2__: Create a new predicate class for each field
     - Pros: Predicates are more clearly separated and defined
     - Cons: More classes to maintain